jbuehl/solaredge/README.md

-    -vvv    log the parsed data of incoming and outgoing messages -vvvv   log the raw data of incoming and outgoing messages Messages logged at the -vv level and above contain the device or file sending or receiving the message, the direction it was sent, the message size, and an internal sequence number.
+    -vvv    log the parsed data of incoming and outgoing messages -vvvv   log the raw data of incoming and outgoing messages Messages logged at the -vv level and above contain the device or file sending or receiving the message, the direction it was sent, the message size, and a sequence number.
 Separate sequences are kept for incoming and outgoing messages.

 The -t option is used to specify the data source type for non-file input.
-If the data source is a serial port, the -t option must be included with either the 2 or 4 value to specify whether it is connected to the RS232 or RS485 port.
-If there is no data source specified and -t n is specified, semonitor will listen on port 2222 for a connection from an inverter.
+If the data source is a serial port, the -t option must be included with either the values 2 or 4 to specify whether it is connected to the RS232 or RS485 port.
+If there is no data source specified and -t n is specified, semonitor.py will listen on port 22222 for a connection from an inverter.

-To interact directly with an inverter over the network, semonitor must function as the SolarEdge monitoring server.
-This means that the host running semonitor must be connected to the inverter over the ethernet interface.
-In this configuration, semonitor may function as the DHCP server and the DNS server to provide an IP address to the inverter and to resolve the hostname of the SolarEdge server (usually prod.solaredge.com) to the IP address of the semonitor host.
-This requires that semonitor be run with elevated (root) priveleges in order to access the standard DHCP and DNS ports.
+To interact directly with an inverter over the network, semonitor.py must function as the SolarEdge monitoring server.
+This means that the host running semonitor.py must be connected to the inverter over the ethernet interface.
+In this configuration, semonitor.py may function as the DHCP server and the DNS server to provide an IP address to the inverter and to resolve the hostname of the SolarEdge server (usually prod.solaredge.com) to the IP address of the semonitor.py host.
+This requires that semonitor.py be run with elevated (root) priveleges in order to access the standard DHCP and DNS ports.
 The -n option specifies the name of the network interface that the inverter is connected to.
+If the inverter acquires an IP address and is able to resolve the server hostname by some other means, the -n option is not required.

-The -c, -m, and -s options are not meaningful if input is from a file or stdin.
+The -c, -m, and -s options are not vaild if input is from a file or stdin.

 The -m option is only valid if a serial port is specified, and one or more inverter IDs must be specified with the -s option.
-If this option is specified, there cannot be another master device on the RS485 bus.  semonintor will repeatedly send commands to the specified inverters to request performance data.
+If this option is specified, there cannot be another master device on the RS485 bus.  semonintor.py will repeatedly send commands to the specified inverters to request performance data.

 The -c option may be specified for a serial device or the network.
 The option specifies one